Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: Rheology of hard-core suspensions

-Now, let us derive a relation between the shear rate $\dot\gamma$ and the viscosity $\eta\equiv -P_{xy}/\dot\gamma$ from Eqs.~\eqref{d_tT}-\eqref{d_tP_{xy}} as well as the relations of $T$ and $\Delta T$ against $\dot\gamma$.
+Now, let us derive a relation between the shear rate $\dot\gamma$ and the viscosity $\eta\equiv -P_{xy}/\dot\gamma$ for hard-core dilute inertial suspensions from Eqs.~\eqref{d_tT}-\eqref{d_tP_{xy}} as well as the relations of $T$ and $\Delta T$ against $\dot\gamma$.
 Here, we introduce the following dimensionless quantities: